lojayrivz/axiehelper-qr/README.md

 **Save your changes and the bot is now ready!**

 **Run `start.bat` to launch your Discord Bot.**

+# Customization
+You can replace the `icon.png` at `./assets/images/` to any image you like just make sure the file name is still the same

 # Support
 [![Discord Banner 2](https://discordapp.com/api/guilds/864194584732106782/widget.png?style=banner2)](https://discord.gg/xyWaa4rRBy)